 Just what may be inferred from these facts is left to the reader!

-The conclusion frequently arrived at in several of the relevant essays in volume 3 relates to the last of these questions i.e. when composing a new cantata it is suggested that he had a very clear picture in his mind of the sort of sinfonia he considered best suited to it.
+The conclusion frequently arrived at in several of the relevant essays in volume 3 relates to the last of these questions i.e. when composing a new cantata, Bach appeared to have a very clear picture in his mind of the sort of sinfonia he considered best suited to it.
 The choice of the third movement of Brandenburg 1 with which to begin Cs 207 and 207a may throw some light on the dilemma.

 For this he replaced the two horns with trumpets and drums, thereby requiring transposition into the more trumpet-friendly key of D major.
 This decision alone would have required the re-copying of all performing parts.
 He retained the three oboes, strings and continuo but added two flutes (although for the most part their role was one of doubling).
 The most radical part of the reconstruction was the transforming of the solo piccolo violin into the texture of a four-part choir.

 The stanza begins, however, with a reference to the 'united discord of changing strings'.
-Is it possible that Bach had in mind the rhythmic dislocations of the string parts before main cadences?
+Is it possible that Bach had in mind the rhythmic dislocations of the string parts preceding the main cadences?
 (See bars 12-17 and elsewhere).
-This striking feature has the violins playing in three groups of four (3/4) against the basic time of two groups of three (6/8).
-What could better represent musically the first line of text?
+This striking feature has the violins playing in each bar three groups of four notes (suggesting 3/4 time) against the basic rhythm of two groups of three (6/8).
+What could better musically represent the first line of text?
 Might the choice of this piece relate solely to these few, but highly arresting bars?

 1 2 3 1 2 3................

 The poet moves on to the mention of drums (also added in this score) in what is essentially a call to gather about and salute a man of virtue and honour.